 But eating healthy is not impossible.
 I manage to pull it off, despite a long-ish commute and impossible work schedule.
 All you need is a little planning and a road map.

 For many people the most difficult thing about starting to eat healthy is learning how to prepare and cook food.
-Unless you happen to live down the street from Café Gratitude, you are not going to be able to upgrade your healthstyle by eating in restaurants.
+It is very difficult to upgrade your healthstyle by eating in restaurants.
 You have got to be able to shop and cook for yourself.

 This is the beginning of a series of posts designed to give you detailed instructions on How To Get Started Eating Healthy.
 It is the perfect place to begin if you are new to Summer Tomato.
 Once you have learned to integrate these instructions into your normal routine, nothing on this blog should pass over your head.
 You will be able to follow any recipe, conquer any ingredient, get healthy and love every minute of it.